tomssoftware78/effective_java/src/main/java/be/tvde/A_creating_destroying_objects/G_creating_unneccessary_objects/readme.txt

     particularly in a loop or frequently invoked method, otherwise many String instances can be created needlessly

-    --> as a side-effect it is guaranteed that the object (String) will be reused by any other code running in the same virtual machine that happens to contain the same string literal
+    --> as a side-effect it is guaranteed that the object (String) will be reused by any other code running in the same virtual machine that happens to contain the same string literal (String literals are stored in the String pool)

 You often avoid creating unnecessary objects by using static factory methods in preference to constructors on immutable classes that provide both.